dfinke/PowerShellISE/README.md

 ### Download the module
 This module uses Shay's implementation and does two things.

+* Adds a menu option connected to Ctrl+Shift+K that displays all the keys with Out-GridView

-* Provides a function Get-ISEKeys that can return all the keys.
+* Second, it provides a function Get-ISEKeys that can return all the keys.
 Or you can search by name or shortcut.

 #### Search by name